US Executive Order means stronger software supply chain security. Tehama Secure Digital Office delivers.

 Tehama’s Secure Digital Office Platform, however, can help.

-Tehama delivers on demand a Next-gen DaaS to secure the supply chain by providing software developers with a high-performance development environment on a secure virtual desktop within a virtual room.
+Tehama combines Desktop as a Service (DaaS), Security, Audit, and Networking to secure the supply chain by providing software developers with a high-performance development environment on a secure virtual desktop within a virtual room.
 It’s got the security and attestation features organizations need to reduce vulnerabilities, along with complete visibility (and a full audit trail) into everyone that uses a virtual room or desktop:

 - Zero-Trust access controls including multi-factor authentication and least privilege permissions